thisyearnofear/ify-agent/README.md

 - `@snel nounify this. position at 20, 30` - Applies the nounify overlay with positioning
 - `@snel baseify this image. opacity to 0.6` - Applies the baseify overlay with opacity adjustment
 - `@snel clankerify. color to green` - Applies the clankerify overlay with color adjustment
+- `@snel mantleify this image. scale to 0.4` - Applies the mantleify overlay with scaling

 The bot is smart enough to understand that when you reply to a cast and use phrases like "this image", "this photo", or simply specify an overlay mode, you want to apply the overlay to the image in the parent cast.